 Which grad programs involve rotations

-- Technical programs: Technical programs involve four rotations, each lasting three months to provide opportunities to experience working in different teams on a wide range of tech stacks and products.
+- Technical programs: Technical programs involve three rotations, each lasting three months to provide opportunities to experience working in different teams on a wide range of tech stacks and products.

 - Design and business programs: Given the specialist nature of the roles in our design and business programs, you’ll spend the entire program with the same team working on different projects and building up your skill set to progress your career in your chosen field.

 What team you’ll join when you finish the program

 For technical roles, your permanent placement isn’t usually decided until your last rotation.
 We’ll ask you for your preference and gather feedback from the teams you’ve worked in to find a placement that matches your skills and interests.